get rid off white list notification.

 -

-R. Mehler commented
+R. Mehler

 Just give me my mail without any popups.
 Especially that idiotic one about whitelisting your ads or it won't work right.
 It does work without whitelisting.